chingu-voyages/Handbook/docs/guides/voyage/voyage.md

   - [ ]  Create a low-fidelity wireframe using a tool like [Figma](https://www.figma.com/) or even pencil and paper.

   **Resources**

+  If you are in a Voyage team without a UI/UX Designer check out <a href="../../resources/techresources/uiux.md">this guide</a> your team can use to perform this roles duties.

   [How To Wireframe A Website in 3 Easy Steps](https://elementor.com/blog/wireframe-website/)